 BNPL ads often confuse customers and take advantage of a lack of financial literacy.
 For example:

 Klarna has three similarly named products.
 Two require a soft credit check which cannot impact your score upon application and another which requires a hard credit check which can impact your score on application.
 77% of consumers do not understand the difference between soft and hard credit checks*.
 Klarna has previously stated on ads ‘no impact on your credit score’.
-This is confusing for consumers and also fails to acknowledge that ALL of their BNPL products can lead to your score being harmed when you fail to pay and that your debt will be sold to a collection agency.
+This is confusing for consumers and also fails to acknowledge that ALL of their BNPL products can lead to your score being harmed when you fail to pay and that your debt will be passed on to a collection agency.

 Klarna ads have also stated ‘no interest, no fees, never’.
 This does not apply to all products and is also confusing for consumers.